php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

     e.
 The order in which a _conforming autoloader_ attempts to process multiple _resource bases_ corresponding to a _namespace prefix_ is not within the scope of this specification.
-Developers should be aware that different approaches MAY be used and SHOULD refer to the documentation of the _conforming autoloader_ for more information.
+Refer to the documentation of the _conforming autoloader_ for more information.